erikamanning/blz/README.md

 <br>

 It can be difficult to keep on top of all national legislation, but BLZ makes it easier.
 With the BLZ app, you can access a dashboard which shows you all your state's senators and representatives, so you can see what legislation they have sponsored recently.
 You can also browse legislation by policy area and specify a date range that you would like to search by.
-You can easily save bills to your dashboard, so you can keep tabs on them, and easily access information about their most recent updates.
-You can also quickly move from any bill on the app, to the bill's page on the official congress website so you can learn more.
+You can easily save bills to your dashboard so you can keep tabs on them, and quickly access information about their most recent updates.
+You can also move from any bill on the app, to the bill's page on the official congress website so you can learn more.

 #### <div align='center'>[Try the App Here](www.blz.herokuapp.com)</div>